How QuantifiedConstraints can let us put join back in Monad

 An abundance of equality

-To explain what a role is, first consider the equality type (~)
+To explain what a role is, first consider the equality type (~).
+Before

 GHC 7.8 addressed this by parameterizing its notion of equality with a role.
 There are three different roles: